-Outstanding balances and late payments under the payment plan will result in the suspension of school activities including but not limited to clubs, field trips, athletics, etc. until payment has been made.
+Outstanding balances and late payments under the payment arrangement will result in the suspension of school activities, including but not limited to, clubs, field trips, and all athletic activities until payment has been made.
 Students who fail to pay all outstanding balances owed to the College shall not be permitted to receive any degree, certification, or transcripts, and will not be permitted to participate in commencement activities.